IsmaelHG/eBayAutoSearch/README.md

 # Basic eBay Scraper

 This is a pretty basic python script designed for getting every eBay product identifier from a specific search.
 The id list will be printed on console and also can be sent to a telegram account as a text message.
-It can get the id of up to 200 items, this scraper only analyzes the first page of an eBay search
+This scraper only analyzes the first page of an eBay search, so it can only get the id of up to 200 items

 To execute this script, just run "python scraper.py config.json"